CaptStephan/Udacity_Proj1_People_Counter/WRITEUP.md

 The model inference time pre-conversion according to the documentation (based on timings performed using an Nvidia GeForce GTX TITAN X card) was 92mS.
 This is a very good performance and would likely be far better than the Classroom Workspace.
 Since my Python skills are a bit limited, I struggled to complete this in a timely manner and was not able to compare the two models myself.
 Using numbers provided by a classmate I was able to see that a similar model had similar accuracy before and after conversion.
 It also had an improvement in speed of approximately 98.8%!!
 This is an incredible boost for a small device and would be a great advantage.

+**Edit (response to reviewer comments):** After making some code adjustments I was able to determine inference time at an average of 2.8mS.
+This is an order of magnitude improvement over the model run in Tensorflow at 92mS.

 The size of the model pre- and post-conversion was 57MB and 250KB respectively.
 The reduction was significant and would save disk storage space on a smaller device like the Raspberry Pi.

 ## Assess Model Use Cases

+**Edit (response to reviewer comments):** The text that follows is my respnose to the question of potential use cases.

 Some of the potential use cases of the people counter app are detecting the maximum number of people allowed into a room at one time or counting the number of people entering a transit station to predict the number of train cars or busses required to be active at any one time.